Kometa-Team/Kometa/docs/index.md

 ## Contributing
 * Pull Requests are greatly encouraged, please submit all Pull Requests to the nightly branch.
-* If you wish to contribute to the Wiki please fork and send a pull request on the [Plex Meta Manager Wiki Repository](https://github.com/meisnate12/Plex-Meta-Manager-Wiki).

 ## IBRACORP Video Walkthrough